 After the receipt of load forecasts from the utilities, the IPA next prepares a draft Procurement Plan.
 On August 15, 2017, the Plan was made available for public review and comment.
 The Public Utilities Act provides for a 30-day comment period starting on the day the IPA releases its draft plan.
-The 2018 Plan comment period concluded as scheduled on September 14, 2017.
+The 2018 Plan comment period isconcluded as scheduled to conclude on September 14, 2017.
 Written comments were received from Ameren Illinois, ComEd, and Illinois Commerce Commission Staff.
-During the 30-day comment period, the Agency held public hearings within each participating utility's service area for the purpose of receiving public comment on the draft Procurement Plan.
-26
+During the 30-day comment period, the Agency will holdheld public hearings within each participating utility's service area for the purpose of receiving public comment on the procurement plan.24draft Procurement Plan.25

 After the receipt of comments, and within 14 days after the conclusion of the comment period, the IPA "shall revise the procurement plan as necessary based on the comments received" and file that revised Plan with the Commission.
-27 Within 5 days after the Procurement Plan is filed with the Commission, parties must file Objections to the Plan.
-28 The IPA filed its 2018 Plan with the Commission on September 25, 2017, with Objections offered only by the Staff of the Illinois Commerce Commission and Ameren Illinois.
+26 Within 5 days after the Procurement Plan is filed with the Commission, parties must file Objections to the Plan.
+27 Typically, the presiding Administrative Law Judge sets the dates for Responses and Replies to Objections shortly after the docket opens.
+For this proceeding, the Agency has included a proposed briefing schedule with its petition accompanying the filing of this Plan The Commission must enter an order